SamuelSwartzberg/flashcardifying_text_temp/inf.md

 struct User { username: String, ...}
 Tuple structs are either 'tuples with a name which can be instantiated' or 'structs with anonymous but ordered fields'.

-### Tagged unions

-A tagged union can hold a value that could take on several different but fixed types.
-A tagged union can be thought of as a type that has several "cases", each of which should be handled correctly when that type is manipulated.
-What rust calls enums is more properly a tagged union.

 ### impl

 Rust allows implementing methods or associated functions for structs, tagged unions (enums) and traits via the impl keyword.